 And now, let’s look at the most common types of complaints.

-1. A Slow, Shuttering Acceleration
+Slow, Shuttering Acceleration

 Low speed acceleration is a particular trouble-spot for this CVT.
 According to owners, their vehicles will shutter and shake while getting up to speed.